When is the best time to visit Germany?

 The four seasons in Germany

 There are four distinctive seasons in Germany: spring, summer, fall and winter.
-To help you decide which is the best time to travel to Germany for your ancestry-inspired trip, here is a brief overview of each of these seasons and their corresponding months.
+To help you decide which is the best time to travel to Germany for your ancestry-inspired trip, here is an overview of each of these seasons, their pros and cons and their corresponding months.

 Row of houses in Quedlinburg, East Germany